CodeCaptainsPL/fastapi-example-01/README.md

 ## Installation and Usage

-To use this project, you need Python 3.7 or higher.
+To use this project, you need Python 3.11 or higher.

 1. Clone this repository.
-2. Navigate to the project directory.
+2. Navigate to the repo directory.
 3. Install poetry
 4. Install project:
     ```bash